 ZURICH – No car, no sex.

-That's the rule for a novel experiment Zurich is launching Monday to make prostitution less of a public nuisance and safer for women.
+That's the rule for an experiment Zurich is launching Monday to make prostitution less of a public nuisance and safer for women.

 Switzerland has long been famous for its mountaineering, chocolate and precision watches, but a lesser known aspect is its legal prostitution since 1942, for which its largest city is one of the main centers in Europe.